niklasbuschmann/niklasbuschmann.github.io/_posts/2021-02-26-multiplying-vectors.md

   \mathbf{\nabla}^2 = \left(\bm{\gamma}_0 \frac{1}{c}\frac{\partial}{\partial t} + \bm{\gamma}_1 \frac{\partial}{\partial x} + \bm{\gamma}_2 \frac{\partial}{\partial y} + \bm{\gamma}_3 \frac{\partial}{\partial z} \right)^2 = \frac{1}{c^2}\frac{\partial^2}{\partial t^2} - \nabla^2
 $$

 Now, since the [octonions](https://en.wikipedia.org/wiki/Octonion) are not associative, there does not exist a subset of basis vectors isomorphic to them.
-But the complete three dimensional geometric algebra is isomorphic to the [biquaternions](https://en.wikipedia.org/wiki/Biquaternion), in four dimensions the scalar, bivectors and pseudoscalar together are isomorphic to the [split-biquaternions](https://en.wikipedia.org/wiki/Split-biquaternion) and with spacetime the scalar, bivectors and pseudoscalar together are again isomorphic to the biquaternions.
+But the complete three dimensional geometric algebra is isomorphic to the [biquaternions](https://en.wikipedia.org/wiki/Biquaternion) and in four dimensions the scalar, bivectors and pseudoscalar together are isomorphic to the [split-biquaternions](https://en.wikipedia.org/wiki/Split-biquaternion).

 ### Electromagnetism